calvin-mcd/the-PETER-keyboard/README.md

 ## Disclaimer

-Please note that this project has been tested to work but I am _not responsible_ for any outcomes of its use.
-However, feel free to edit, modify and otherwise utilise these files.
+This project has been tested and confirmed to work.
+However, no-one involved in this project is responsible for any usage issues that may arise.
+Order at your own risk.
+Feel free to edit, modify and otherwise utilise these files.

 ## License